shinich39/comfyui-connect-from-afar/README.md

 ## Usage

-Mouse right click > Click the "NODE NAME / SLOT NAME" button to connect or disconnect.
+1. Mouse right click on slot.
+2. Click the "NODE NAME / SLOT NAME" button to connect or disconnect.